Jono711/PCSCproject/README.md

 The program is pretty simple to use: a 'Run' class contains everything the user should have to use.

-A first call the 'Run' default constructor will ask the user the different parameters to be used.
+A first call the 'Run' default constructor in "main()" will ask the user the different parameters to be used.
 Let's go through them all in order:

 &nbsp;1) Choose the type of input between "reader" and "creator";
 &nbsp;--> 2) (1-Optionnal) If "reader" is chosen in (1), precise the file name;